FahimAnzamDip/go-invoice-api/README.md

     -Generate and Autosend the recurred invoice to the client (Monthly/Quarterly/Semi-Annually/Annually)

 - Product Management
-    -You are able to add products/Services according to their category.
+    - You are able to add products/Services according to their category.

 - Reports
     - See different reports to learn about your client and their payment status at a glance